Is pasta water good for plants? Horticulture experts reveal the truth behind the 'sustainable hack'

 Unlike using coffee grounds in your garden or making use of orange peel in the garden, pasta water doesn't really offer many extra nutrients, especially when used on house plants.

-She does however warn about using pasta water on houseplants in smaller containers, this is because they can be more sensitive to the type of water and nutrients they're given – especially the hardest houseplants to keep alive.
+It's especially important you don't use pasta water on houseplants in smaller containers, this is because they can be more sensitive to the type of water and nutrients they're given, especially the hardest houseplants to keep alive.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.